Dear Plus Size Mom,

 Laura Rice

 Laura is a labor and delivery nurse and childbirth doula who lives in Portland, OR.
 She is currently pursuing her Doctorate in Nurse Midwifery.
-This year she along with her dear friend Mellisa Reeves founded Motherbirth, a podcast and community for women to share their stories of transitioning into Mothers.
+Laura and her dear friend Mellisa Reeves founded Motherbirth, a podcast and community for women to share their stories of transitioning into Mothers.

 “I have always cared deeply about women expressing themselves fully and supporting them as they pursue their dreams.
 It was not until I saw my first birth that I understood that this was my calling, to be in this space with women. “-Laura